harms-haus/jestir/docs/prd.md

 ## Epic 1: Foundation & Core Pipeline

-**Epic Goal:** Establish project setup with Python CLI structure, implement the core 3-stage pipeline (context → outline → story), and create a working prototype that can generate a complete bedtime story from natural language input.
+**Epic Goal:** Establish project setup with Python CLI structure, implement the core 3-stage pipeline (context → outline → story), and create a working prototype that can generate a complete bedtime story from natural language input using OpenAI AI parsing.

 ### Story 1.1: Project Initialization and Setup